+High-quality teaching, such as staff professional development - CPD sessions which would give teachers a solid understanding of how early experiences of trauma, neglect, or multiple placement moves can impact a child's learning, behaviour, and relationships in school.

-- High-quality teaching, such as staff professional development - Targeted academic support, such as one to one or small group tutoring, targeted interventions to support language, literacy and numeracy development, targeted interventions for children with SEND and teaching assistant deployment and interventions. - Wider strategies, such as supporting pupils social, emotion and behavioural needs, supporting attendance and extracurricular activities
+Targeted academic support- One to one or small group tutoring, targeted interventions to support language, literacy and numeracy development, and teaching assistant deployment and interventions that are additional to interventions identified through SEN Support or the child's EHCP.

+Wider strategies, such as supporting pupils social, emotional and behavioural needs, supporting attendance and extracurricular activities